THE MYSTICAL ORDER OF SPIRITUAL BAPTIST INC.

 Jesus is at the local watering hole if you have ears to hear spirit and truth.
 Jesus is at the local coffee shop.
 Jesus is at your favourite restaurant.
 Jesus is at the gym; Jesus is at your job, at your house, in your bedroom.
 O, hear His tender pleading come sinner come.
 O, come, my brothers and sisters back to this watering spot, this well where Jesus is waiting for you.

 Wherever you hear spirit and truth, you are hearing Jesus.

 27 Just then his disciples came.
 They were astonished that he was speaking with a woman, but no one said, “What do you want?” or, “Why are you speaking with her?”
 28 Then the woman left her water jar and went back to the city.
 She said to the people, 29 “Come and see a man who told me everything I have ever done!
 He cannot be the Messiah, can he?”

 Honey, you better believe he is the Messiah!

 30 They left the city and were on their way to him.

 Somehow, the townspeople were convinced!
 They realized immediately, from the woman (!) that something big had happened.
 Do you know what convinced them?
 It was the woman’s testimony, to be sure.
 She had a testimony now, a witness.
-People believe testimonies because people recognize truth.
+People believe testimonies because people recognize the truth.
 People are convinced by what they feel, in their gut, is the truth.
-Hallelujah I just feel like shouting because of the testimony and the words spoken the villagers went out to see Jesus.
-The change must take place from inside out, while some people always see the fault of others and they cannot do better, God is working on the inside of that person.
-Where is your testimony, How we speak, dress, and live can change the hearts of others.
+Hallelujah, I just feel like shouting because of the testimony and the words spoken the villagers went out to see Jesus.
+The change must take place from the inside out, while some people always see the fault of others and they cannot do better, God is working on the inside of that person.
+Where is your testimony, How we speak, dress, and live can change the hearts of others?
 This is your opportunity to change who we are now to what God want us to be.

 But the people were also convinced by her question!
 That’s how she ended her testimony.
 “He cannot be the Messiah, can he?”